advanced-go/postgresql/README.md

 }
 ~~~

-Resiliency for PostgresSQL database client calls is provided by an [Actuator][actuatorcall] function call that is initialized by the host on startup:
+Resiliency for PostgresSQL database client calls is provided by an [Controller][controllercall] function call that is initialized by the host on startup:
 ~~~
 var actuatorApply messaging.ActuatorApply